Whether you’re making way for a new appliance, or just trying to free up space in your garage, selling an old appliance can be a chore.

 Start by giving your listing an accurate title that includes the full model name of your appliance.

 Next, you’ll want to accurately describe your appliance in the description area of the listing.
 Make sure you give potential buyers a clear picture of the items condition and detail all of the features.

 The most challenging part about selling an item on your own is dealing with buyers.
 Before you complete the sale, you may have to interact with a few shoppers.
 Just be prepared to field a few questions and show the item if necessary.

 If you want to sell kitchen appliances without the hassle, try pawning or selling your old appliance to a pawn shop.

-A reputable pawn shop should give you a straightforward offer quickly.
 This eliminates the time you’d spend listing an item and dealing with sellers.